AnanthuNarashimman/Syntax_Deploy/README.md

 - **Contest Search**: Filter contests by title, status, or type

 #### **Participant Management**
-- **Detailed Leaderboards**: View comprehensive participant data with scores
+- **Detailed Leaderboards**: View participant data with scores
-- **Advanced Filtering**: Filter by department, year, section, or search by name/email
+- **Filtering**: Filter by department, year, section, or search by name/email
 - **Sortable Columns**: Sort by score, submission time, or any field
 - **Excel Export**: Download complete participant data with one click
 - **Proctoring Logs**: View violation history for each participant